Aonishiki Arata: Up and comer

-Bid to ōzeki
+Bid to ōzeki and first top-division championship

 Aonishiki was promoted to the rank of sekiwake for the November tournament, once again setting some notable and historical achievements.
 In addition to being the first sekiwake wrestler for his stable and the first sekiwake wrestler from Ukraine, he was promoted to sekiwake in 13 tournaments, the fastest of any wrestler in modern sumo history (excluding tsukedashi competitors).
 This bested the previous record of 14 tournaments set by Konishiki.
 Additionally, he became the first new sekiwake since the 64th yokozuna Akebono in 1991 to secure winning records in every tournament while climbing from the bottom jonokuchi division to sumo's third-highest rank.
 Aonishiki told reporters after his sekiwake promotion that he was surprised and never imagined he would get this far, but wanted to aim even higher.

 With a fourth consecutive tournament with a score of eleven wins, several comments emerged about a potential promotion to the rank of ōzeki after the November tournament.
 More specifically, sumo commentator Yasuo Fuji expressed expectations for the wrestler, highlighting the lack of a second ōzeki on the banzuke, his lack of make-koshi throughout his career, and his recent victory over yokozuna Hōshōryū.
-Regarding the promotion, the head of the Judging Department, Takadagawa (the former Akinoshima), commented that it might be too early, as normally the starting point for a promotion is the first tournament in the san'yaku ranks, however, leaving open the question as to what score Aonishiki would achieve in November, while Kumegawa (the former Kotoinazuma), another judge, commented that he would consider Aonishiki a potential candidate for promotion after November.
+Regarding the promotion, the head of the Judging Department, Takadagawa (the former Akinoshima), commented that it might be too early, as normally the starting point for a promotion is the first tournament in the san'yaku ranks, but leaving open the question as to what score Aonishiki would achieve in November; while Kumegawa (the former Kotoinazuma), another judge, commented that he would consider Aonishiki a potential candidate for promotion after November.

-During the tournament, he won his ninth victory on the tenth day in his match against Tamawashi, the oldest wrestler in the top division, who began his sumo career two months before Aonishiki was born.
-This match turned out to be the clash with the biggest age gap between competitors since the war, with nineteen years, four months, and seven days between the two wrestlers.